Skip to Content

 To measure is to know

-About the second chance, the data, she noted that "to measure is to know".
+About the second chance, the data, she remarked that "to measure is to know".
 "Data is essential, so that we know when and where there are risks, so that we can take the step towards prevention even better.
 Think about what the combination of accident, driving behaviour and vehicle data can contribute to the integrated approach to road safety.
-It is very important that we (continue to) work together on this."
+It is super important that we (continue to) work together in this."

 Feiter also sees opportunities in insuring the driver instead of the vehicle.
-"This is much more in line with modern mobility, where people increasingly use different vehicles and are not always the owners.
+"This is much more in line with modern mobility, where people are increasingly using different vehicles and are not always the owners.
 But," she emphasised in conclusion, "that does require the necessary change.
 At insurers, but also at many other organisations.
 We are simply not equipped for that yet.
 And it also requires an amendment to the European Motor Insurance Directive.
 That will take time, but in the meantime we can already gain experience with all kinds of pilots.
-Innovation offers opportunities, but at the same time it is also a challenge.
-I think the key lies in the smart use of that innovation and smart collaboration.
+Innovation offers opportunities, but it is also a challenge at the same time.
+I think the key lies in the smart use of that innovation and in smart collaboration.
 In this way, we can not only make mobility safer and more sustainable, but also keep it insurable."